The Mughal Empire and Cow

 Robert Clive – the so called Founder of the British Empire in India who was twice the Governor of Bengal too – on entering India was astonished and amazed to see the success of the agricultural system here.
 He went on researching the reasons for the success of the Indian agriculture and discovered the root – The Holy Indian Cow.
 The entire hindu life style revolved around this animal, not just religiously, but socially.
 Cow was an integral part of a Hindu family as was any other human member in the family.
 He even found that in many places the total number of cattle was more than the number of humans living there.

-OK, so he decided, to break the backbone of agriculture in India – the holy cows have to be targeted.
+So Robert Clive decided to break the backbone of agriculture in India – the holy cows have to be targeted.
 And thus was opened the first slaughterhouse of cows in India in 1760 by Robert Clive at Kolkata.
 It had a capacity to kill 30,000 cows per day.
 And anyone can guess within a year’s time how many cows would have been killed.
 And within a century India had very little cattle left to sustain its agricultural needs.
 And Britain as an alternative started offering artificial manure, and in this manner urea, phosphate etc started getting imported from England.
 Indian agriculture had started becoming dependent on west invented artificial products and was forced to give up home grown natural practices.

 Guess what, till 1760 most of India had banned not only cow slaughter, but also prostitution and drinking wine was banned as well.
 Robert Clive made all three legal and removed the ban.